 It was almost as if Guardsman was a one-and-done type company.
 I will certainly not use or recommend Guardsman to anyone.

-Review about: Guardsman Protection Plan.
+Product or Service Mentioned: Guardsman Protection Plan.

 Reason of review: Warranty issue.